 - In a mouse study using histamine knockout mice, it was found that histamine lowered body temperature only in mice with a functioning HDC (histamine decarboxylase) gene.

 - Another study from the 1950’s looked at the effect of histamine on body temperature in several mammals and found that adding histamine lowered body temperature.
 Another 2016 study found that histamine was involved in low body temperature set point using the H1 receptor.
-I wonder if H1 receptor antagonist will raise body temp.

 Other conditions that are tied to histamine dysregulation: